How to Build An Innovation Engine that Delivers High Growth

 Business Enterprise Mapping, (BEM) builds uniquely effective workflow maps to define, improve, and align business processes for enhancing customer value, improving profitability, and mitigating risk.
 Using its own Perigon® Method, BEM leads client teams in the development of business diagrams & maps that define, improve and align business processes to deploy and sustain simpler, better, faster and more valuable work.
 For 25 years, BEM has partnered with 300 client enterprises across 60 industries and 6 continents to define work for sustainable improvement.
 This workshop will be co-led by BEM’s Don James.

-Don James is the Partner in Charge of Client Services for Business Enterprise Mapping.
+Don James is the Founding Partner of Business Enterprise Mapping.
 He is a Business Process Improvement professional, with over 30 years of experience, who founded BEM in 1993 to find a better way to develop process, system and enterprise maps for implementing sustainable performance improvement.
 He is the inventor of The Perigon Program, a proprietary process management and improvement methodology that has evolved through 20 years of hands-on implementation experience and client feedback.

 Combining VMI’s deep experience in delivering innovation for client companies and BEM’s equally deep experience in building business systems and processes to deliver sustainable results, the two firms have joined together to develop this three-day course teaching students how to build a capable, repeatable and effective Innovation System.
 This course is a hands-on, problem-solving workshop.
 Come prepared to examine your company’s current level of innovation performance, assess it against best practices, and develop a plan with actionable steps to close the gap.